 How can FundApps help?

 From a disclosure perspective, there are some ways that the team at FundApps can code an adjustment for this change.
-Given your data model and our ability to gather the relevant information, we will develop a systematic way of assisting you in identifying companies with this provision and whether it applies to you.
+Given your data model and our ability to gather the relevant information, we would be happy to discuss the potential development of a systematic way of assisting you in identifying companies with this provision and whether it applies.

 Clients might identify the particular lots of shares to which the double voting rights should apply.
 Under this option, a client would need to internally monitor the 2 year holding period, separate those lots which are conferred double voting rights, and flag them via a property in their data file.

-Our cloud-based service, trusted by some of the asset management industry's biggest names, monitors 500+ rules in 85+ jurisdictions.
-We provide Shareholding Disclosure Monitoring and Investment Restrictions services to clients across the world.
+Our cloud-based service, trusted by some of the asset management industry's biggest names, monitors 440+ rules in 90+ jurisdictions.
+We provide Shareholding Disclosure, Position Limit and Sensitive Industries monitoring services to clients across the world.